-Google has apparently learned its lesson, if rumors about the Pixel 5 are true.
-The battery size is expected to increase to 4,000 mAh, a big gain over the Pixel 4.
-Throw in the energy efficient Snapdragon 765G expected to power the Pixel 5, and we could see vastly improved battery life on this phone, possibly enough to place a Google phone back among the devices with the best phone battery life.
+Google has learned its lesson, as the new phone runs on a 4,000 mAh battery, a big gain over the Pixel 4.
+Throw in the energy efficient Snapdragon 765G , and we could see vastly improved battery life once we test this new phone, possibly enough to place the Pixe;l 5 among the devices with the best phone battery life.

 Google Pixel 5 vs. Pixel 4 special features

 The Pixel 4 introduced Motion Sense gestures controls via the Soli sensor added to the top front of the phone.
 With Motion Sense, your Pixel 4 could detect midair gestures like a wave of the hand and do things like skip forward when playback videos or music.
 Gesture controls were promising, but a little limited, and we were hoping to see Google expand on them in future phones.